Hamaarag/SoN_2023_Mammals/Readme.md

-Analyses of all Mammal units except for Batha - which is in the folder "Ella units" output folder - all figs. (each unit has it's own folder) + outputs from mvabund models data folder - data used for script and other output tables + summaries + coeff tables functions folder - all functions used for mammal analyses
+Analyses of all Mammal units
+output folder - all figs. (each unit has it's own folder) + outputs from mvabund models data folder - data used for script and other output tables + summaries + coeff tables functions folder - all functions used for mammal analyses